bigdong89/xgboostExtension/README.md

                  XGBFeature is very useful during the CTR procedure of GBDT+LR.
 In addition, it's better to take the index of leaf as features but not the predicted value of leaf.
 Firstly, the predicted values of leaves are as discrete as their index.
 Secondly, the predicted values of leaves like [0.686, 0.343, 0.279, ... ] are less discriminant than their index like [10, 7, 12, ...].
 So we take the index as features.

+### VERSION
-The version of XGBoostExtension always follow the version of compatible xgboost.
+The version of XGBoostExtension always follows the version of compatible xgboost.
 For example:
     XGBoostExtension-0.6 can always work with XGBoost-0.6
+    XGBoostExtension-0.7 can always work with XGBoost-0.7
 But xgboostExtension-0.6 may not work with XGBoost-0.7